Railway Stations & Public Houses

 The Flying Scotsman.

-Many of these pubs still stand next to the railway they were built
+Many other pubs still stand next to the railway they were built

 to serve, but in some instances the station itself has vanished.
 In